SciAps/SciApsApi/README.md

 This endpoint is used to initiate a test and return spectra and chemistry results.
 Individual spectra will be returned if **all** is passed as the last segment of the URL.
 Only the final, averaged spectra will be returned if **final** is passed as the last segment of the URL.
 This endpoint requires a mode to be passed which can be obtained from the **apps** field of the InstrumentId object.
+Passing a model name works similar to force base on the analyzer and is optional for most application types.
 Details of the ZTestResult object can be found [here](https://github.com/SciAps/SciApsApi/tree/master/api/src/main/java/com/sciaps/ZTestResult.java)

 #### Example usage:
 ```
 $ curl -X POST -H "Content-Type: application/json" -d '{}' --output output.json http://192.168.42.129:8080/api/v2/test/all?mode=Alloy
+$ curl -X POST -H "Content-Type: application/json" -d '{}' --output output.json http://192.168.42.129:8080/api/v2/test/all?mode=Geochem&modelName=Lithium-Clay
 ```

 ## Raw Spectra Acquisition